Process for Changing Record of Name and Sex

 Two weeks after submitting the application in eCampus, it is advisable to check whether the changes have been implemented.
 Once the changes have Website der Deutschen Gesellschaft für Transidentität und Intersexualität e.
 V. (dgti)been made, students have the following options:

-• Requesting a new student ID card independently from their respective Student Affairs Office, following the same procedure as in the case of a lost card.
+• Requesting a new student ID card independently from their respective Registration Office, following the same procedure as in the case of a lost card.

 • Students at the Bildungscampus should apply for the new student ID card through the Payment Portal, following the same procedure as in the case of a lost card.